Raspberry Pi HATs: Types, Compatibility, and Setup Guide

 FAQ

-• What is a Raspberry Pi HAT?
+What is the difference between a Raspberry Pi HAT and HAT+?

-About the author
+About the Author